The Power of Charm | Golden Rules Gal

 Old-School Manners

-Philanthropist Ellen Newman Magnin, whose father was president of the venerable Joseph Magnin clothing store in San Francisco and chief of protocol in the city for twenty-two years, describes charm this way: “The power enables one to deliver enthusiasm, entertainment, excitement, excellence, ebullience, elegance, ecstasy, enticement, eloquence, effervescence, and enchantment.”
+Philanthropist Ellen Newman Magnin, whose father was president of the venerable Joseph Magnin clothing store in San Francisco and chief of protocol in the city for twenty-two years, describes charm this way: “The power [to charm] enables one to deliver enthusiasm, entertainment, excitement, excellence, ebullience, elegance, ecstasy, enticement, eloquence, effervescence, and enchantment.”

 Millennials, Manners, and Charm